ESA title

 To be eligible for the Junior Professional Programme, you must have:

-• Master’s degree
+• Graduated from a relevant Master’s degree programme.

-Like the Young Graduate Trainee Programme and National Trainee Programme, you need to be a citizen of an ESA Member State, Associate Member State or Canada as a Cooperating State and have a Master’s degree to be eligible to apply for the vacancies.
+Like the ESA Graduate Trainee Programme and National Trainee Programme, you need to be a citizen of an ESA Member State, Associate Member State or Canada as a Cooperating State and have a Master’s degree to be eligible to apply for the vacancies.

 Does PhD research count towards professional experience?